The Hobbit (1985 film)

+The play was shot in 1984 as a teleplay and produced in the framework of the children's TV series Tale after Tale (Сказка за сказкой) and aired at the Leningrad TV Channel in the 1980s and the 1990s.

+Plot

+The play follows Bilbo's journey with Thorin and the Dwarves (Dwalin, Balin, Kili, Fili, Dori, Nori, Ori, Oin, Gloin, Bifur, Bofur, and Bombur), advised by Gandalf, to the Lonely Mountain to steal back the Dwarves treasure from the dragon Smaug.
+On the way they meet the Goblins, the creature Gollum, and the giant spiders of Mirkwood.
+The plot omits the three Trolls, the party's stay in Rivendell with Elrond, their stay with Beorn, and their imprisonment by the Elvenking's Wood-Elves.

+Production

 The play featured Zinovy Gerdt as "the professor" (a narrator stand-in for Tolkien), Mikhail Danilov as Bilbo Baggins, Anatoly Ravikovich as Thorin Oakenshield and Igor Dmitriev as Gollum.
 Smaug and the Mirkwood spiders were portrayed by puppets.
 Missing in this version are the trolls, Elrond, Beorn and the wood-elves.
-The goblins are human-like with little makeup, and were portrayed by dancers from the Leningrad State Academic Opera and Ballet Theatre, as are the inhabitants of Lake Town.
+The goblins were human-like with little makeup, and were portrayed by dancers from the Leningrad State Academic Opera and Ballet Theatre, as are the inhabitants of Lake Town.